 This hair type stays straight irrespective of any amount of curling (2).
 It typically lies flat from the roots to the tips.
 Its texture is soft and silky, and it is extremely shiny.
 It does not possess any curls.
 Hair maintenance is relatively easier for this hair type.
 Often, women with straight hair have fine hair.
 Besides being soft, you can also see a high amount of oil secretion in this naturally straight hair type.
 People with this type often opt for hair perming or other techniques to add waves to their mane.

 Type 2: Wavy Hair

 Wavy hair type is neither straight nor curly.
 It falls somewhere between the two.
 In wavy hair, you can observe a slight curl pattern at the lower end of your hair (3).
 It can hold hairstyles very well.
 Its texture is quite rough, and its diameter is thick.
 Type 2 is divided into three sub-types:

 - 2C is thick wavy hair

-The best way to find out if you have type 3 curls is to check if your hair strand follows an ‘S’ pattern.
-It has definite curls that stay curly irrespective of any amount of straightening.
+The best way to determine if you have type 3 curls is to check if your hair strand follows an ‘S’ pattern (3).
+This hair type has definite curls that stay curly irrespective of any amount of straightening.
 It has higher density compared to wavy and straight hair.
 It is more prone to frizz and can get tangled quickly.
+It is important to incorporate correct hair combing techniques to prevent your hair from damage.
 Type 3 is again divided into three sub-types: